Alexander Zehnder

-Alexander Jakob Boris Zehnder (born 21 February 1946) is a Swiss microbiologist.
-He spent most of his career as professor of microbiology at Wageningen University & Research (1982–1992) and later as professor of environmental biotechnology at ETH Zurich (1992–2004).
-Zehnder also was director of the Swiss Federal Institute of Aquatic Science and Technology during this latter period.
-From 2004 until 2008 he was President of the ETH Board.
+Alexander Jakob Boris Zehnder (born 21 February 1946), known informally as Sascha, is a Swiss microbiologist and environmental scientist.
+He spent most of his academic career as professor of microbiology at Wageningen University & Research (1983–1992) and later as professor of environmental biotechnology at ETH Zurich (1992–2004), where he simultaneously served as director of the Swiss Federal Institute of Aquatic Science and Technology (EAWAG).
+From July 2004 to December 2007, he served as President of the ETH Board, the governing body of the ETH Domain Switzerland's federal university and research system.
+He is known for his discovery of Methanothrix soehngenii, his virtual water research, his role as one of the founding figures of the 2000-watt society concept, and contributions to the development of the Dow Jones Sustainability Index.